tomhipwell/glowing-octo-enigma/README.md

 # glowing-octo-enigma

 Everything you need to get started with developing on Airflow.
-This means sample Airflow DAGs and hooks/operators plus Terraform code to deploy a Cloud Composer environment, a deploy script you could hook into a CD pipeline and bundled documentation.
+This means sample Airflow DAGs and operators plus Terraform code to deploy a Cloud Composer environment, a deploy script you could hook into a CD pipeline and bundled documentation.
 Written for the Python London meetup.

 ## Getting Started